 Edward and Cathryn Rasmuson Hall (RH), Room 105

 A center or institute is created on approval by the University of Alaska (UA) president and Board of Regents for the promotion of advanced study, research, economic or business development, and/or instruction in specified fields.
 Generally, a center or institute will serve to coordinate the participation of several academic disciplines or programs in a unified endeavor.
 While centers and institutes may have varied missions, they may not offer degree programs.

-Alaska Center for Rural Health/Alaska’s Area Health Education Center (ACRH/AHEC)
+Alaska Center for Rural Health and Health Workforce/Alaska’s Area Health Education Center (ACRHHW/AHEC)

-The Alaska Center for Rural Health oversees Alaska’s Area Health Education Center (ACRH/AHEC) system and is housed within the Office of Health Programs Development.
-The ACRH/AHEC has an affiliation agreement with the School of Nursing in the College of Health and works closely with health programs across the UA system.
-The mission of ACRH/AHEC is to strengthen Alaska’s primary care workforce.
+The Alaska Center for Rural Health and Health Workforce oversees Alaska’s Area Health Education Center (ACRHHW/AHEC) system and is housed within the College of Health.
+The ACRHHW/AHEC has an affiliation agreement with the School of Nursing in the College of Health and works closely with health programs across the UA system.
+The mission of ACRHHW/AHEC is to strengthen Alaska’s primary care workforce.
 It achieves this mission through an industry-university partnership that improves the distribution, supply and quality of healthcare personnel in Alaska.
-Activities span the workforce spectrum and focus on engaging high school students into health career pathways, facilitating supervised clinical experiences for students in rural Alaska, and helping to retain a quality health care workforce by developing continuing education and professional development opportunities that address the health needs of Alaskans.
-ACRH/AHEC also conducts applied research in the realm of workforce, recently completing the Community Apgar Program in Alaska and the 2012 Health Workforce Vacancy Study.
+Activities span the workforce spectrum and focus on engaging high school students into health career pathways, broadening the experience of existing health care students, and helping to retain a quality health care workforce with continuing education and professional development opportunities that address the health needs of Alaskans.
+ACRHHW/AHEC also conducts applied research in the realm of workforce.

 Alaska Center for Conservation Science (ACCS)